wiard/punkbank/README.md

-# Bitmappunk: creating ANY value on The Matrix of Bitmap.
+# Bitmappunk: creating simplictity on The Matrix of Bitmap.
-Bitmappunk, a brand built on Bitcoin
+Parcels, the solution for every aspect of value in life.

 <img width="254" alt="Scherm­afbeelding 2023-11-15 om 22 20 50" src="https://github.com/wiard/Umeko/assets/900114/e5f349e0-5a30-4736-80e4-26db7fc6d4b0">